Students Mastering Intriguing Testable Hypotheses

 Data

 You are provided with two datasets: 1) the “training” data, and 2) the “evaluation” data.
-You will create and estimate your model with the training dataset, which is the March 2024 LFS filtered to include only full-time, full-year workers.
-Once you have a submission ready you will generate your predictions for wages with the evaluation dataset, which is the LFS from a different month which for now will remain hidden.
-Both datasets contain the same variables, except the evaluation data does not contain wages, which is the variable you are predicting.
+You will create and estimate your model with the training dataset, which for the 2014-15 through the 2023-24 seasons has current year winning percentage, a large set of statistics for the previous season, and the average of those same statistics for the prior three seasons.
+Once you have a submission ready you will generate your predictions for winning percentage for the 24-25 season with the evaluation dataset, which has all the same variables as the training dataset minus the current season winning percentage.

-When you submit your predictions based on the evaluation data, we will compute the RMSE using the true wages for those records and report it on the leaderboard at the end of each day.
+When you submit your predictions based on the evaluation data, we will compute the RMSE using the true 24-25 winning percentage for those records and report it on the leaderboard at the end of each day.

 Download the data in your preferred format below.

-A website that describes each variable is here: March 2024 Labour Force Survey
+A data dictionary that describes each variable is here: Data Dictionary

 Submissions

-All submissions must be in .csv format, and contain only two columns: 1) rec_num, the numeric ID number for the person; 2) phrlyearn, the prediction of wages for the individual.
+All submissions must be in .csv format, and contain only two columns: 1) team, the team name; 2) pwinperc, the prediction of the 24-25 winning percentage for the team.

 The .csv files must be named with your group name in all lower case letters and no spaces.
 For instance, if your team name is “The Deadweight Losses” then your submissions must all be named thedeadweightlosses.csv